satakagi/IR-imaging-of-galaxies-under-light-pollution/galaxyImagingOnMoonlit.md

-# Galaxy Imaging on Moolight Night
+# Galaxy Imaging on Moolit Night

 As you know, the moonlight reflects the spectrum of the sun.
 The following site shows the spectrum of the moon. http://www.olino.org/blog/us/articles/2015/10/05/spectrum-of-moon-light